HarshDhoriyani/Digital-Marketing-Data-Science-Project/README.md

 - Placement: Specifies the website or app where the advertisement is being served, without disclosing the specific names of publishers.

 Questions:
-•	What is the overall trend in user engagement throughout the campaign period?
+•	What is the overall trend in user engagement throughout the campaign period?\n
 •	How does the size of the ad (banner) impact the number of clicks generated?
 •	Which publisher spaces (placements) yielded the highest number of displays and clicks?
 •	Is there a correlation between the cost of serving ads and the revenue generated from clicks?